lunAr-creator/Meta-Lipsis/README.md

 ## Installation

-Download/clone the repository or download the `.exe` file which can be ran straight away.
+Clone the repository or download the `.exe` file which can be ran straight away.
 Additional files currently present in the repo will be created by the `.exe` during sub-process's (user login and registration for example)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.